With an eye on Russia, China and a horse, Pentagon chief visits Mongolia

-ULAN BATOR (Reuters) - U.S. Defense Secretary Mark Esper met senior Mongolian leaders on Thursday in a rare visit to the strategically important nation as the Pentagon seeks to implement its strategy of focusing on countering China and Russia.
+ULAANBAATAR (Reuters) - U.S. Defense Secretary Mark Esper met senior Mongolian leaders on Thursday in a rare visit to the strategically important nation as the Pentagon seeks to implement its strategy of focusing on countering China and Russia.

 On a map, Mongolia, locked between Russia and China, best represents the Pentagon’s priorities over the coming decades.